metakai1/eliza-ubc/packages/plugin-save-this/src/index.ts.md

 The most recent 7 messages are sent to this query, ordered from oldest to newest.
 Some messages from the user may be included.
 The last message is the "save this" request from the user, which is then triggers this query.
 Realize that conversation history may include agent responses \
 from previous user queries.
 You should determine by the flow of conversation what information the user is wanting to save.
+Prioritize saving the most recent agent response.

 The user my also append additional words to the "save this" request, which may be relevant in deciding what information for you to save.
 For example, he/she could say "save this information about cars".